Terms and Conditions

 "Working Day" means Monday to Friday (inclusive) excluding bank holidays and other days when clearing banks are not open for business.

-1.2 Wherever in the Contract provision is made for a communication to be “written” or “in writing” this includes facsimile transmission but not email.
+1.2 Wherever in the Contract provision is made for a communication to be “written” or “in writing” this includes email.

 1.3 References to any statutes or statutory regulations shall be deemed to include any subsequent revisions or re-enactments thereof.